 Profile

-The production and maintenance of complex calcium carbonate structure is a critical function of a healthy coral reef.
-It provides habitat for numerous marine species and acts as a breakwater that dissipates wave energy and protects shorelines.
-The build-up of reef framework, or a reef’s carbonate budget, is driven by counteracting rates of calcium carbonate production (i.e., calcification) and calcium carbonate breakdown and loss (i.e., dissolution, bioerosion, off-reef transport).
-Disturbances to this fragile balance can have disastrous effects on a reef’s geo-ecological functions.
+The production and maintenance of a complex reef structure supports many critical functions of a healthy coral reef, including habitat provision to marine organisms, dissipation of wave energy and sediment supply to islands.
+The build-up of reef framework, or a reef’s carbonate budget, is driven by counteracting rates of calcium carbonate production (e.g., coral growth) and breakdown (e.g., bioerosion by grazing fish).

 Biography